chrishasz/spgo/docs/index.md

 title: SPGo Home
 ---

-SPGo was created to make it easier to build SharePoint web and branding solutions.
+SPGo is a [Visual Studio Code extension](https://marketplace.visualstudio.com/) that makes it easier to build SharePoint web and branding solutions.
 The goal of this documentation is to make it easier to use SPGo.

+[Get the Extension](https://marketplace.visualstudio.com/items?itemName=SiteGo.spgo){:.button .medium .center target="_blank"}

 [Getting Started with SPGo](/spgo/general/getting-started-with-spgo)